-Coomera Connector animated concept HelensvaleConcept video showing what the planned Coomera Connector road may look like when constructed in the vicinity of the Helensvale including how the new road is positioned in relation to the Helensvale transit hub.
+Coomera Connector animated concept HelensvaleConcept video showing what the planned Coomera Connector road may look like when constructed in the vicinity of Helensvale including how the new road is positioned in relation to the Helensvale transit hub.

-Coomera Connector animated concept ParkwoodConcept video showing what the planned Coomera Connector road may look like when constructed in the vicinity of the Parkwood, including an overpass at the Smith Street Motorway near the Parkwood light rail station.
+Coomera Connector animated concept ParkwoodConcept video showing what the planned Coomera Connector road may look like when constructed in the vicinity of Parkwood, including an overpass at the Smith Street Motorway near the Parkwood light rail station.